heysoypaez/patytime/journal.md

 	3. [X] I need show the Magic Paty creates, her artworks <Artworks />
 		1. I need to show a Modal with the details of the Artwork

-	4. [ ] All this is okey, but i need to show what Paty can and want do for You <Services />
+	4. [ X ] All this is okey, but i need to show what Paty can and want do for You <Services />
 	5. [ ] People wanna see what happens today, now, I need her updated arts platforms <SocialNetworks />
 	6. [X] Enough ?
 Yes but i wanna talk with her what can i do, i need show how people can contact her <Contact />